Zephyr documentation Generation¶

 generating a local copy of the Zephyr project’s technical documentation.

-Depending on your development system, it will take about 15 minutes to
+Depending on your development system, it will take up to 15 minutes to

 collect and generate the HTML content.
 When done, you can view the HTML